karindalziel/TEI-to-PDF/README.md

 #### Other Options

-All other options, including header colors, font color, size, and decoration, page and margin sizes, etc. should be set hear the top in the "Attribute sets" portion of the file.
+All other options, including header colors, font color, size, and decoration, page and margin sizes, etc. should be set near the top in the "Attribute sets" portion of the file.

 Some notes:

 * We used special coding for different languages and math formulas in order to render them in certain fonts.
-In the TEI, this looked like this: <\hi rend="Hebrew">
+In the TEI, this looked like this: &lt;hi rend="Hebrew">
 * All sizes are currently in inches, so will need to be reconfigured for metric use.
 * The ISBN is set in this file, because it will be different for print or ebook.